boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 **43(1)** The Lieutenant Governor in Council may make regulations referred to in section 41 of the Interpretation Act.

-  (2) Without limiting subsection (1), the Lieutenant Governor in Council may make regulations as follows:
+  (2) Without limiting subsection (1), the Lieutenant Governor in Council may make regulations for the purposes of Parts 1 to 3 as follows:

   - (a) prescribing forms, including the form of the warrant under section 28, 39 or 41;